Sorry, you need to enable JavaScript to visit this website.

 Policy framework

-In addition, the national curriculum of single-structure basic education sets guidelines for early detection and signposting of young people facing health risks.
-According to the national curriculum, the teacher is responsible for promoting and following pupils’ well-being, supporting and guiding them, and identifying possible difficulties.
+In addition, the national curriculum for single-structure basic education provides guidelines for the early detection and signposting of young people facing health risks.
+According to the national curriculum, teachers are responsible for promoting and monitoring pupils’ wellbeing, supporting and guiding them, and identifying potential difficulties.

 Stakeholders

-Secondly, education providers must follow and evaluate the realisation and impact of the Pupil and Student Welfare services in cooperation with the municipality’s social and health services and participate in the assessment, which is carried out by an external evaluator.
-The results must be made public.
+Secondly, education providers are required to monitor and evaluate the implementation and effectiveness of pupil and student welfare services in cooperation with the municipal social and health services.
+They must participate in the assessment carried out by an external evaluator, and the results must be made public.

 Guidance to stakeholders